madebyatlas/docs/docs/source/faq.rst

 Discord Q/A:
 ------------
-Q: Can I invite my friend to the server?"
+Q: Can I invite my friend to the server?
 ^^^^^
 **A:** Of course!
 We allow everyone to join the server, just send them one of these invites: https://discord.gg/atlasdev or https://discord.gg/kbvMKAG6jh